Mental Health and Addictions

 • Categories are defined by the ED discharge diagnosis provided in EDIS.

-• Note that a discharge diagnosis is not always provided, and thus this may be an under representation of the actual number within each category.
-The total however, includes all identified substance related presentations, whether a diagnosis code was provided or not.
+• Note that a discharge diagnosis is not always provided, and thus this may be an under-representation of the actual number within each category.
+The total however, includes all identified substance-related

 • ED overdose presentations are identified in EDIS using a keyword search in the ED chief complaint field.